UK's May says she is "armed with fresh" Brexit mandate - Journal du Cameroun

-British Prime Minister Theresa May said on Sunday she would be “armed with a fresh mandate and new ideas” when she meets European Union negotiators over her Brexit deal.
+British Prime Minister Theresa May said on Sunday she will be “armed with a fresh mandate and new ideas” when she meets European Union negotiators over her Brexit deal.

-EU officials have insisted that the deal is not open for renegotiation.
+EU officials have insisted that the deal — rejected by British lawmakers — is not open for renegotiation.

 But May wrote in the Sunday Telegraph that she would be “battling for Britain and Northern Ireland” in her efforts to get rid of the agreement’s unpopular backstop provision.